tim-tom-88/UG-tab-search/README.md

 ## 🤘 Use Cases

 - Jamming along to a YouTube playlist?
-Let YT2TAB keep your tabs ready.
+Let UG-tab-search keep your tabs ready.
 - Learning a setlist?
 Automatically get relevant tabs without needing to search manually.

 ## 💡 Notes

-- YT2TAB relies on YTmusic/Spotify's/Apple Musics metadata for song titles.
+- UG-tab-search relies on YTmusic/Spotify's/Apple Musics metadata for song titles.
 - Results depend on what’s available on Ultimate Guitar.
 - A new UG tab opens only if one isn't already present.
 - THE USER WILL STILL NEED TO SELECT THE APPROPRIATE TAB FROM UG SEARCH RESULTS